Curfews extended as USAID declares aid suspension in Yemen | Times Leader

 By SARAH EL DEEB and MAGGIE MICHAEL

-A spokesman for USAID, one of the largest donors to UN operations in Yemen, told The Associated Press that it will “partially suspend” its operations the following day in Houthi rebel-held areas, where 70% of Yemenis live, because of heavy restrictions imposed by the rebels.
+A spokesman for USAID, one of the largest donors to U.N. operations in Yemen, told The Associated Press that it will “partially suspend” its operations the following day in Houthi rebel-held areas, where 70% of Yemenis live.

+The decision came after the Houthis have spent months preventing U.N. agencies from using biometric testing and taking other measures to ensure aid flows to beneficiaries.
+The timing of the decision raised concerns that it could worsen Yemen’s humanitarian crisis, among the worst in the world.

 In Iraq and Lebanon, authorities extended far-reaching curfews for two weeks, while in hard-hit Iran, the death toll jumped by 157, prompting new steps to limit public gatherings and domestic travel.

 In Saudi Arabia, authorities announced a total lockdown on the capital, Riyadh, and Islam’s two holiest cities, Mecca and Medina, in addition to a nationwide curfew.
-In the United Arab Emirates, authorities announced an overnight weekend lockdown and used drones to tell residents to stay home.
+The United Arab Emirates entered an overnight weekend lockdown.

 Meanwhile, leaders of the world’s most powerful economies, who had come under criticism for failing to take cohesive action against the pandemic, convened virtually to coordinate a stronger response.
 The G20 meeting, chaired by Saudi Arabia’s King Salman, resulted in collective pledges to inject $4.8 trillion into the global economy to counteract the social and financial impacts of the pandemic.